Omdia is part of Informa TechTarget

 These points make foldables more than a niche experiment.
 They are a proving ground for whether hardware R&D can still deliver meaningful differentiation in an industry where the gravitational pull is shifting toward software, artificial intelligence, and services as the core revenue drivers.

 For vendors, foldables are becoming a strategic lever for premiumization, brand differentiation, and long-term profitability.
-Scale is critical to assure that foldable projects break even, but wide mass-market adoption are not required for it to make sense from a strategic or business perspective.
+Scale is critical to assure foldable projects break even, but wide mass-market adoption is not required for it to make sense from a strategic or business perspective.

 Despite broader vendor participation and engineering improvements, foldables still face adoption hurdles.
-Addressing these will be key to drive the next wave of adoption, and many of these solutions are less about hardware breakthroughs more about triggering people’s imagination and aspirations, creating a stronger desire towards having a foldable.
+Addressing these will be key to drive the next wave of adoption, and many of these solutions are less about hardware breakthroughs and more about triggering people’s imagination and aspirations, creating a strong desire toward having a foldable.

 Foldables have captured global awareness.
-In a recent consumer study conducted by Canalys (now part of Omdia) across five global markets (N=5000) focused on cutting-edge smartphone tech, 96% of respondents showed some level of familiarity with foldable smartphones.
-However, almost 40% of respondents said that they were not interested in foldable smartphones, and over a third of respondents stated that they were interested but that it sits outside their budget or doesn’t meet their needs.
+In a recent consumer study conducted by Omdia across five global markets (N=5000) that focused on cutting-edge smartphone tech, 96% of respondents showed some level of familiarity with foldable smartphones.
+However, almost 40% of respondents said they were not interested in foldable smartphones, and over a third of respondents stated they were interested but foldables sit outside their budget or don’t meet their needs.

 These findings highlight a few areas that must be addressed to drive the next wave of adoption.

-2. Price which often serve as a double-edged sword for foldables.
-In 2024, the ASP of fold format smartphones sold in 2024 was 289% higher than the average bar smartphone, and the ASP of the average flip format cost 123% more.
+2. Price often serves as a double-edged sword for foldables.
+In 2024, the ASP of fold format smartphones sold was 289% higher than the average bar smartphone, and the ASP of the average flip format cost 123% more.
 The premiumization is key as a brand perception and revenue driver but also excludes a large part of the audience.

 3. An enterprise angle is emerging.
 Foldables offer productivity benefits that are easier to justify in professional settings, where the larger screen supports multitasking, document editing, and video conferencing without the need to carry a separate tablet.
 Samsung, for instance, has demonstrated enterprise use cases by integrating its Galaxy Z Fold series with DeX, enabling users to connect to external monitors and run desktop-like workflows—appealing for mobile professionals who want one device that can handle both phone and PC-like tasks.
 Other vendors are also exploring partnerships with enterprise app providers to highlight foldables as tools for productivity, not just consumer novelty.

 4. Besides awareness and pull factors, vendors might also need to re-think the barrier of letting users try before buying.
 For what is a major investment for many users, hands-on experience is critical.
 Effective and transparent retail stands are a key element to drive wider interaction.
-Additionally, brands like OPPO have experimented with “test period” programs offering money-back guarantees, lowering the barrier for hesitant buyers.
-Building trust - in the product, in the brand, and in the after-sales safety net - is essential.
+Additionally, brands such as OPPO have experimented with “test period” programs and offering money-back guarantees to lower the barrier for hesitant buyers.
+Building trust - in product, in brand, and in after-sales safety net - is essential.

 More from author